-Pros and cons of technology in education & Can technology replace teachers?
+Pros and cons of technology in education and Can technology replace teachers?

 Technology tools present universal tools that enable teachers to educate all types of students, including those who are struggling or have special needs, These include voice recognition, text-to-speech converter, translator, volume control, word prediction software & other assistive technologies, There are many resources for education & making learning more fun & effective, There are many apps, e-textbooks & organizational platforms.

-Incorporating technology into the classroom helps the students to access to different ways of learning, they’ll explore & try different techniques, Students can make modifications digitally, adding sections, correcting spelling, or moving the elements of the paper by using technology, They can edit more efficiently & saves time.
+Incorporating technology into the classroom helps the students to access different ways of learning, they’ll explore & try different techniques, Students can make modifications digitally, adding sections, correcting spelling, or moving the elements of the paper by using technology, They can edit more efficiently and save time.

-Teachers are able to enhance their lessons with technology, Instead of relying only on the textbook, teachers can use technology tools to present movies or audio recordings, locate & print out related articles or create slideshow presentations to accompany lessons, As technology makes supplementary material easier to gather & use, Teachers can offer educationally-rich supplementary materials to their students.
+Teachers can enhance their lessons with technology, Instead of relying only on the textbook, teachers can use technology tools to present movies or audio recordings, locate & print out related articles or create slideshow presentations to accompany lessons, As technology makes supplementary material easier to gather & use, Teachers can offer educationally-rich supplementary materials to their students.

 Technology helps students with special needs to thrive in academic settings, They can use adaptive word processor apps & programs that speak for children who struggle with language, Educational technology allows students to communicate and be involved with their teachers & classmates, Technology in the classroom is not meant to replace the teacher, the idea is to create a flexible learning environment that breeds innovation.